bybit-exchange/docs-legacy/source/includes/_websockets.md

 It is possible to use multiple filters for the same topic by splitting them with a pipe (`|`) - of course, these filters must all be applicable to the selected `topic`.

 Finally, to subscribe to the topic without filters please use the `*` wildcard.

+### Intervals
+Some topics are pushed at intervals.
+If the `args` contain a millisecond param, such as `100ms`, this topic is pushed at intervals.
+Otherwise, it is pushed constantly.

 ## Understanding the Subscription Response